cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 consumer chains with the exact same `chainID`, and it is the responsibility of the validator to choose the one they wish to interact with by providing the right `consumerID`.

+Note, that with Permissionless ICS all interactions on a consumer chain have to use the `consumerID` instead of the `chainID`.
+For example, if a validator opts in on a chain using `MsgOptIn`, the validator has to provide the `consumerID`.
+To also provide the `consumerID` for Top N consumers chains, we store a mapping between `proposalID` to `consumerID`.
+This storing takes place in the [`AfterProposalSubmission`](https://github.com/cosmos/cosmos-sdk/blob/v0.50.7/x/gov/keeper/proposal.go#L117) hook.
+In some cases, we need the actual `chainID`.
+For example, when we [verify equivocation evidence](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/consumer_equivocation.go#L121).
+To avoid having to change how [Hermes](https://github.com/informalsystems/hermes) constructs and sends need the `MsgSubmitConsumerMisbehaviour` and `MsgSubmitConsumerDoubleVoting` messages, we just verify the evidence is valid and then go through all the chains with the `chainID` to check on whether a validator can be slashed.

+#### State
 As a result of using `consumerID`, we have to migrate a substantial chunk of state to re-index it using `consumerID` as the key.

-#### State
 To move from using the `chainID` to the new `consumerID`, we need to revamp the consumer chains' stored state in ICS.
 Currently, in
 ICS we have state that is indexed by a multitude of [keys](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/types/keys.go#L40).
 In the table below, we see which ones are associated with a `chainID` and how often state under those keys gets updated.